LunarwareDeveloper/MrsSSH/README.md

 This project is only for educational purposes

-I am in no way responsible for any charges or damages due to use of this program
+I am in no way responsible for any charges or damages due to use of this program Also Probably Gonna Come out Never the 17th 20Never6